Call our freephone Advice Line NursesAdvice Line NursesAdvice Line Nurses: 0808 801 0899

 Rehabilitation can be carried out in the following places:

-We offer rehabilitation support services across Scotland.
+CHSS offers a range of rehabilitation support services across Scotland.
 Depending where you live, these range from communication support for people who are finding it difficult to speak, read, write or understand what other people are saying through to services for people affected in different ways such as problems with movement, vision, memory or thinking.